jcervelin/family-base/README.md

 Obs.: Ids will be included automatically.
 They only will be used if it already exists.
 In that case it will be updated instead of saved.
+At the first time those ids will be discarted.
+To get the available ids you should POST some payload e use GET to recover it.
+It makes ids more standard.

+/api/ was included to use swagger properly.

 Json Sample: